 Compared to most people, I do quite a lot of highway driving.
 Unlike most people, I usually do it in silence.
 That would probably bore most folks on the bi-weekly, two-hour trek down to my weekend farmette, but for me, it’s a welcome chance to clear my head and think about things that matter … like how I’d spend the vacation time I rarely take.
+But that quiet can become lonely on a trip as long as that from Chicago to Detroit.

 This particular trip is taking me to Ann Arbor, Michigan, and my steed for the journey is a Chrysler 300 Limited in V6, all-wheel-drive form.
 This was not an arbitrary choice.
 The 300 is a great long-distance road runner, and the eight-speed automatic that’s new for 2013 (replacing a six-speed) promises even better highway fuel economy.
 So I settle into the comfy seats (already dialed in to my favorite driving position with help from the power lumbar support) and head out toward the Kennedy Expressway that will take me south through Chicago.

 The opening musical salvo is Life is a Highway from the movie, Cars.
 This jaunty tune always gets me pumped, and my fingers instinctively pluck the back of the 300’s meaty, leather-covered steering-wheel rim along with the throbbing bass track.
+Frankly, I have lousy taste in music.

 A couple miles from my house, I hit the Kennedy on-ramp and nail the gas.
 There is no noggin-slapping, “Coulda had a V8” moment here; the V6 provides plenty of punch.
 I sail down the ramp and … stop.